Ask an Expert: What is “Ghostwriting”?

 The article goes on to explore how mega-bestselling author Erik Larson is experimenting with a stand-alone audiobook, and publishers are exploring/expanding stand-alone audiobooks and other audiobook production.

-What you need to know in 2022: There’s never been a better time to produce and market an audiobook.
-We will continue to see audio expansion, and ever-creative ways of producing, distributing, and marketing audio literature.
+There’s never been a better time to produce and market an audiobook.
+We will continue to see audio expansion in the publishing industry, and ever-creative ways of producing, distributing, and marketing audio literature.

 TikTok is changing the way readers (especially YA readers) discover books and connect with authors.

 TikTok is one of the fastest growing social media platforms, and YA and romance fiction feature heavily within the app’s reading community (colloquially named “BookTok”).
-In January 2018 the app had 55 million global users, which ballooned to 271 million by December 2018.
+In January 2018, the app had 55 million global users, which ballooned to 271 million by December 2018.
 A year later they were at 507 million, and they hit 700 million monthly active users in August 2020.
 By September 2021, the company reported that their user base had hit 1 billion.

-Now we’re seeing “Booktok” endcaps and signage at bookstores, and celebratory “smash hit on Booktok” taglines on covers – that’s how powerful the app’s influence became.
+We’re now seeing “Booktok” endcaps and signage at bookstores, and celebratory “smash hit on Booktok” taglines on covers – that’s how powerful the app’s influence became.

-What you need to know in 2022: Authors who are active on TikTo – or who get their books heavily promoted on TikTok by “booktokers” — will find an enthusiastic audience of extremely motivated book buyers.
-Authors who join TikTok will have a great opportunity to promote their work creatively and connect with fans directly
+Authors active on TikTok – or whose books are heavily promoted on TikTok by “booktokers” — will find an enthusiastic audience of extremely motivated book buyers.
+Authors who join TikTok will have a great opportunity to promote their work creatively and connect with fans directly.

-How else should authors be promoting their books in 2022?
 Join us next month when we wrap up our State of the Industry blog series with a comprehensive plan for how authors should be promoting their books this year.

 Ever wondered what it was like to be an audiobook narrator and voice actor?
 Today on the blog we’re sitting down with Thomas Judd, a talented vocal artist who has narrated over 180 audiobook titles, including books by George Orwell, Bernard Cornwell, James Patterson, David Mitchell, Georgette Heyer and Anton du Beke–as well as titles from our sister company Books Fluent like One Must Tell the Bees: Abraham Lincoln and the Final Education of Sherlock Holmes by J. Lawrence Matthews, where Judd’s performance was highly praised by critics and reviewers.
 Judd’s audio drama work includes Six Degrees of Assassination (Audible), 2000AD and The Noise (Penguin) and he’s done cmmercial voiceover work includes Fiat, Channel 4, The Times.